adrianbenavides/amqp-manager/README.md

 ## Build-time Requirements

-The crate is tested on `ubuntu-latest` against the following rust versions: nightly, beta, stable and 1.45.0.
-It is possible that it works with older versions as well but this is not tested.
-Please see the details of the lapin crate about its requirements.
+Please see the details of the lapin and deadpool crates about their requirements.